soundpress/nycadministrativecode/docs/c30/index.rst

 5. Any cultural institution that is in the Cultural Institutions Group as determined by the department of cultural affairs.

+COOPERATIVE CORPORATION.
+A corporation governed by the requirements of the state cooperative corporation law or general business law that, among other things, grants persons the right to reside in a cooperative apartment, that right existing by such person’s ownership of certificates of stock, proprietary lease, or other evidence of ownership of an interest in such entity.

 COVERED BUILDING.
 As it appears in the records of the department of finance: (i) a building that exceeds 50,000 gross square feet (4645 m2), (ii) two or more buildings on the same tax lot that together exceed 100,000 gross square feet (9290 m2), or (iii) two or more buildings held in the condominium form of ownership that are governed by the same board of managers and that together exceed 100,000 gross square feet (9290 m2).

 Exception: The term "covered building" shall not include real property classified as class one pursuant to subdivision one of section 1802 of the real property tax law of the state of New York.